Clinical Nurse Specialists

 A graduate of IU, Deb has been practicing as a BSN prepared RN since 1987.
 She became a clinical nurse specialist in neuroscience in 2001.
 At Community Health Network, her specialty areas of focus include stroke and fall management.
 Deb is married to her husband Joe; they have three children and two grandchildren.
 Outside of work, she loves to ride motorcycles.

-Sue is the CNS at Community Hospital East; she is an Adult Health CNS.
+Sue is network director of professional nursing practice and research at Community Health Network.
+She is a board-certified adult health CNS.
 Sue received her DNP from IUPUI and her MS from Purdue University Calumet.

 Theresa Murray, MSN, RN, CCNS, CCRN

 Theresa Murray is a critical care clinical nurse specialist who has practiced at Community Health Network for more than 30 years.
 She received her BSN and her MSN from Indiana University in 1987 and 1995, respectfully.

 She has been fortunate to work on many innovative quality improvement projects, such as prevention of ventilator associated pneumonia with an essential eradication of the complication for more than 10 years.
 Community also implemented the first rapid response model at Community Hospital East, which resulted in a reduction of code blue in the medical areas.
 Theresa is a recognized expert in ethics and sepsis treatment.